 - Graduate Students

 If you see someone in distress or at risk of suicide, do you know how to help?
-Suicide Prevention and Awareness Workshops (formerly called Support Over Suicide or SOS training) are designed to provide participants with a brief introduction on how to recognize potential signs of distress and/or suicide risk, how to provide immediate support, and how to make appropriate referrals.
+Suicide Prevention and Awareness Workshop is designed to provide participants with a brief introduction on how to recognize potential signs of distress and/or suicide risk, how to provide immediate support, and how to make appropriate referrals.

 In the Suicide Prevention and Awareness Workshop (formerly called Support Over Suicide or SOS training), participants will learn how to ask about suicidal thoughts and learn how to effectively respond to students in distress using interpersonal skills.
 The workshop teaches participants how to successfully connect a student that may be struggling with various SFU and community-based services.
 This workshop is free and open to all members of the SFU community.

-Register by filling out the WebSurvey.
-The Zoom link will be sent to you via email one day before the workshop.
+Register via the Eventbrite and a Zoom link will be sent to you before the event.

 David is a Registered Clinical Counsellor holding a MA in counselling psychology from Adler University.
 His approach integrates emotion-focused, narrative, and cognitive-behavioural therapy, and he prioritizes offering a grounded and caring atmosphere emphasizing safety and empathy.
 David is passionate about suicide prevention, social justice, career and professional development concerns, and the use of role-playing games in therapy.